Pedestrian & Bicycle Plan

 - Performance measures to track implementation of the plan

-This project kicked off in August 2022 and is expected to wrap up in May 2023 with a final Pedestrian and Bicycle Plan.
+This project kicked off in August of 2022 and is expected to wrap up in April of 2023 with a final Pedestrian and Bicycle Master Plan that will be presented to City Council for adoption.
+There will be ongoing public comment opportunities during the drafting of the final plan in early 2023.

-Members of the Steering Committee will be responsible for attending a series of make six meetings throughout the duration of the project (September 2022 – April 2023).
-Meetings will be held in person and/or online during the day or evenings.
-The dates and times of meetings will be provided to applicants who are selected and appointed to the committee by City Council.
+Members of the Steering Committee, selected by City Council, are responsible for attending a series of meetings throughout the duration of the project (September 2022 – April 2023).
+Meetings are held in person and/or online during the day or evenings.

-Selected committee members will serve as a critical sounding board for the overall plan direction, and will review project goals and deadlines, research ideas, and promote community involvement.
-Most importantly, the steering committee will help ensure the final plan is inclusive, focuses on equitable distribution of resources, and reflects perspectives from individuals with a wide variety of experience and interests.
+Selected committee members serve as a critical sounding board for the overall plan direction, and will review project goals and deadlines, research ideas, and promote community involvement.
+Most importantly, the steering committee helps ensure the final plan is inclusive, focuses on equitable distribution of resources, and reflects perspectives from individuals with a wide variety of experience and interests.

 Contact the project manager at email@example.com with questions and/or comments.